neilsheelin/Essential_Solution-A3/ASM Python Executable Final Edit/readmepls.txt

 > Navigate to dist/AustralianSportsManager.exe and give that a try.
 (There are some bugs with this, entering blank lines or options that cannot be picked will cause the program to get stuck, this is very much a demo.)

+Edit: I've had to removed the executable version as windows defender does not like it, likely because it was made with pyinstaller.

 ================================================================================================================================================================